MV10/mv10.github.io/_posts/2024-01-20-monkey-hi-hat-getting-started-tutorial.md

 The `textureSize` command accepts two arguments -- the sampler uniform, and the _level of detail_ or LOD index.
 We aren't using LOD (it's more useful in 3D applications), so we simply set that to zero to use the original image (MHH doesn't configure the textures to generate LOD, so they aren't available even if you wanted to use them).
 Notice that we don't directly use the return value from `textureSize`, but instead we wrap it with a `vec2` constructor.
 This is because we want floating point (x,y) values, but `textureSize` returns integers using the `ivec2` data type.

 Next, we create a pair of scaling factors.
-Notice that `scaling` is a `vec2` meaning it has `scaling.x` and `scaling.y` parameters.
+Notice that `scaling` is a `vec2` meaning it provides `scaling.x` and `scaling.y` elements.
 It is set to the viewport resolution divided by the texture resolution.
 GLSL allows us to perform mathematical operations on variables of the same type without having to reference each individual component.
 This is equivalent to separately writing:

 ```glsl
 vec2 scaling;